 About the Hosts

-Nick Kramer currently lives in Kansas with his wife, Caryn, and two dogs where he works as a management biologist for the Kansas Department of Wildlife, Parks, and Tourism.
-His main duties are to sample public waters and to make management decisions based on that information.
-He has also had the opportunity to do some small side research projects evaluating methods for sampling Blue Catfish in Kansas impoundments.
+Nick Kramer currently lives in Kansas with his wife Caryn, daughter Cecelia, son Wyatt, and two dogs.
+He works as a management biologist for the Kansas Department of Wildlife and Parks sampling public waters and to making management decisions based on that information.
 Prior to that, he received a master's degree at Southeast Missouri State University under Quinton Phelps.
 His thesis was titled Application of Mark-Recapture to Evaluate Sustainability: Case Studies on Two Paddlefish Populations in Missouri.
-Nick evaluated exploitation of Paddlefish in the Mississippi River for one chapter and derived growth and mortality information from historic tagging data for the Black River Paddlefish population.
-While there he got to play with all sorts of large river fishes such as Lake, Pallid, and Shovelnose Sturgeon, American Eel, Blue and Flathead Catfish, and Nick has seen more Asian Carp than he care to see again.
+While there he got to play with all sorts of large river fishes such as Paddlefish, Lake, Pallid, and Shovelnose Sturgeon, American Eel, Blue and Flathead Catfish, and Nick has seen more Asian Carp than he care to see again.

 Nick is an Iowa State fan and football season ticket holder.
 He grew up in Iowa and fished farm ponds every chance he got.
 Nick eventually made his way to Iowa State where he got his B.S. in Animal Ecology with an emphasis on Fisheries and Aquatic Sciences.
 He regularly make it back to Iowa to see family and watch his Cyclones; Loyal Son, Forever True!